thisisjonchen/mlnotes/README.md

 Then, we can perform a gradient descent, where the cost function is now $J(w,b,x)$.
 Also, we want to minimize three parameters now: $w, b, x$, where we take the partial derivatives, respectively.

+**Limitations of Collaborative Filtering**:
+- "Cold Start" problem: How to rank new items that few users have rated?
+Or show something reasonable to new users who have rated few items?
+- Not able to use side information about users or items, only one (like rating)
+  - Item ex: Genre, movie stars, studio, ...
+  - User: Demographics (age, gender, location), expressed preferences, ...

 ### Binary Labels
 Many important applications of recommender systems involve binary labels, not just a rating from 0-5.
 - Example with item recommendation: